GPUOpen-Tools/radeon_gpu_profiler/docs/source/Settings.rst

 General
 -------
-**Units:** This tells profiler whether to work in clocks, nanoseconds, microseconds, or milliseconds.
+**Units:** This tells the profiler whether to work in clocks, nanoseconds, microseconds, or milliseconds.
 Refer to the keyboard binding in the secion below to quickly toggle between these time units.